junxit/us-congress-bills-117/metadata.md

 - 2022-05-19 — Senate amendment agreed to: Amendment SA 5042 agreed to in Senate by Unanimous Consent.
 - 2022-05-19 — Senate amendment proposed (on the floor): Amendment SA 5042 proposed by Senator Hirono for Senator Cornyn.
 - 2022-05-19 — Senate amendment submitted
+- 2022-09-19 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-09-19 — Considered under suspension of the rules. (consideration: CR H7936-7937)
+- 2022-09-19 — DEBATE - The House proceeded with forty minutes of debate on S. 2490.
+- 2022-09-19 — Mr. Grijalva moved to suspend the rules and pass the bill.
+- 2022-09-20 — Considered as unfinished business. (consideration: CR H7992-7993)
+- 2022-09-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-09-20 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 12 (Roll no. 444). (text: 9/19/2022 CR H7936)
+- 2022-09-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 12 (Roll no. 444).
+- 2022-10-17 — Became Public Law No: 117-206.
+- 2022-10-17 — Became Public Law No: 117-206.
+- 2022-10-17 — Presented to President.
+- 2022-10-17 — Presented to President.
+- 2022-10-17 — Signed by President.
+- 2022-10-17 — Signed by President.